D3lirus/found-infosteal/README.md

 The command from the environment variable finds and executes the script contained within a registry key under `HKLM:\SOFTWARE\Microsoft\ALG` named `9964a802`.
 The contents of that registry key are within the file `invoke-from-remote.ps1`.

 ## 3. Invoke from Remote
-This is a more involved script which checks a set of domains, obfuscated by splicing (within these domains is the domain `activatorcounter.com`), for updates using dns.
+This is a more involved script which checks a set of domains, obfuscated by splicing (within these domains is the domain `activatorcounter.com`), for updates.
 On update, it retrieves another script from the domain and executes it.
 The contents of that script are located within `invoke-from-remote-2.ps1`.

 ## 4. Invoke from Remote 2
 This script retrieves the final info-stealer script in an encrypted form from `https://activatorcounter.com/connect` using a Rest method.
 Then it decrypts it using an embedded DFC key.
 Finally, the script is executed.
 The contents of that script are within `info-steal.ps1`